thilowrona/fatbox_tutorials/README.md

 # This Repo is forked from [fault analysis toolbox](https://github.com/thilowrona/fatbox_tutorials)
 ## Fault analysis toolbox - tutorials

-You can find original repository --> [fault analysis toolbox](https://github.com/thilowrona/fatbox). \n You can also find documentation [here](https://fatbox.readthedocs.io/en/latest/index.html).
+You can find original repository --> [fault analysis toolbox](https://github.com/thilowrona/fatbox).
+You can also find documentation [here](https://fatbox.readthedocs.io/en/latest/index.html).

 ## Numerical models
 First, we will look at fault analyses in numerical models.
 One of the easiest ways of getting started is with Jupyter notebooks - an awesome combination of code, documentation and output.
 The easiest way is to run them with Google Colab, so you don't need any special hardware or software.
 Just try it out: